yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/channels-faqs.md

 </details>

 <details>
- <summary>Does a brand need to have a specific location mapped to its brand to use GBM?</summary>
+ <summary>Does a brand need to have a specific location mapped to the  Google My Business account to use GBM?</summary>
  <div>
   <br/>
   <div>For time being, countries except for the US, a brand must have a verified location associated with its Google My Business Account to use GBM.</div>